 For online coverage through UGA subscriptions:

-Many thousands of newspapers are available through UGA Libraries subscription databases, with both current and historical coverage.
-Search for the newspaper title in the E-journal locator.
-A pop-up will give links to online databases with years available.
+Thousands of newspapers are available full-text online through UGA Libraries database subscriptions, with both current and historical coverage.
+To find a specific newspaper, search for the newspaper title in the Find Journal by Title search tool, which will show you links to online databases that provide full-text articles.
+The display also indicates the specific years of full-text coverage available from each database.

 Look for free digitized historical newspapers online: